edgar-bonet/tiny-morse-decoder/tools/README.md

 This Arduino program performs a functional test on tiny-morse-decoder.
-It should be loaded on an Arduino which is then connected to both a computer and the ATtiny13A running tiny-morse-decoder.c:
+It should be loaded on an Arduino which is then connected to both a computer and the microcontroller (ATtiny13A/25/45/85) running tiny-morse-decoder.c:

-computer ↔ Arduino ↔ ATtiny13A
+computer ↔ Arduino ↔ ATtiny

 The Arduino is connected to the computer through USB.
 It sends diagnostic information on the serial port at 9600/8N1.
-The connection to the ATtiny13A is as follows:
+The connection to the ATtiny is as follows:

 | Arduino | ATtiny |
 |:-------:|:------:|